rigz-dev/CrossOver-Steam-Presence/README.md

 CrossOver Steam Presence

-Detects whether CrossOver is running on Mac, fetches the Steam user's current game, updates Discord activity.
+MacOS app that detects whether CrossOver is running, fetches the Steam user's current game, and updates activity on Discord.

 Requires Steam API key and SteamID64